-☐ - The permittee/facility is not currently using the eDMR data reporting system.
-The permittee shall submit an eDMR Permit Holder and Certifier Registration form within 60 days of the effective date of this permit.
+☑ - The permittee/facility is not currently using the eDMR data reporting system.
+The permittee has been given 60 days of the effective date of this permit to submit an eDMR Permit Holder and Certifier Registration form in accordance with the Department's eDMR implementation policy.